chandragudi/malaria-ml-validated-synthetic-data/README.md

 **Note**: Only the first three directories need to be created manually.
 The `Malaria_ML_Results_Complete/` directory and all subdirectories are created automatically when you run the analysis scripts.

 ## 📞 For Reviewers

 This repository provides **complete reproducibility** for all analyses reported in our manuscript.
 All scripts are documented and validated.

-**Estimated runtime**: 15-20 minutes for complete analysis on standard hardware.
-## 📞 For Reviewers

-This repository provides **complete reproducibility** for all analyses reported in our manuscript.
-All scripts are documented and validated.